CrunchyData/postgres-operator/docs/content/tutorial/administrative-tasks.md

 PGO will detect this annotation and use the Patroni API to request a change to the current primary!

 The roles on your database instance Pods will start changing as Patroni works.
-The new primary will have the `promoted` role label that will eventually be updated to `master`.
-The old primary will lose its `master` label and be updated to `replica`.
+The new primary will have the `master` role label, and the old primary will be updated to `replica`.

-The status of the switch will be tracked using the `Patroni.Switchover` status.
+The status of the switch will be tracked using the `status.patroni.switchover` field.
 This will be set to the value defined in your trigger annotation.
 If you use a timestamp as the annotation this is another way to determine when the switchover was requested.

-After the instance Pod labels have been updated and `Status.Patroni.Switchover` has been set, the primary has been changed on your cluster!
+After the instance Pod labels have been updated and `status.patroni.switchover` has been set, the primary has been changed on your cluster!

 {{% notice info %}}
-After changing the primary, we recommend that you disable swichovers by setting `Spec.Patroni.Switchover.Enabled` to false or remove the field from your spec entirely.
+After changing the primary, we recommend that you disable switchovers by setting `spec.patroni.switchover.enabled` to false or remove the field from your spec entirely.
 If the field is removed the corresponding status will also be removed from the PostgresCluster.
 {{% /notice %}}